 University of Maryland School of Dentistry

 Syme received training in 2001 by the Mid-Atlantic P.A.N.D.A.
 (Prevent Abuse and Neglect Through Dental Awareness) Coalition in the Train-the-Trainer program and since then has provided numerous abuse and neglect presentations to dentists, dental hygienists, and students in Maryland.
-Sheis the educational director for the Mid-Atlantic P.A.N.D.A.
-Coalition and has co-authored a chapter on abuse and neglect in the 4th edition of the textbook, Dental Hygiene Theory and Practice.
+She is the educational director for the Mid-Atlantic P.A.N.D.A.
+Coalition and has co-authored a chapter on abuse and neglect in the fourth edition of the textbook Dental Hygiene Theory and Practice.

 Additionally, Syme is the Maryland state clinical director for the Special Olympics Special Smiles program and received training in Canada for conducting National Healthy Athletes programs.
 Currently, she has two grants for her work with the Special Olympics Special Smiles Maryland Program: an American Dental Hygienists’ Association (ADHA) Institute for Oral Health Wrigley Community Service grant and another from the DentaQuest Foundation.